cmaher92/GoDigitalWithUs/README.md

 * I am a male in my 40s under the poverty line.
 I want to use the Internet to connect with family and friends on Facebook.
 * I am a homeless male in my 50s.
 I want to use the Internet to get a job.
 * I am a female in my 30s under the poverty line.
 I want to use the Internet to find an apartment to rent.
+* I am an adult in Kentucky and want to use Team Treehouse to learn to code.